eddymak/Homelab/Services/Pi-hole.md

 ## Upstream DNS Servers

-Pi-hole is a DNS forwarder and does not perform recursive DNS resolution itself.
+Pi-hole does not perform recursive DNS resolution itself.
 It forwards DNS queries to upstream DNS servers for recursive DNS resolution.

 You can choose from several pre-defined public recursive DNS providers or configure your own.
 In this deployment, Quad9 DNS is used because it provides an additional layer of filtering.